Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Hungary may not have enormous wine regions, but it still manages to turn out some delicious wines!

-We adored this class, and still occasionally crave our favorite blue-cheese-and-Tokaj-wine pairing!
+We adored this wine and food tasting class, and still occasionally crave our favorite blue-cheese-and-Tokaj-wine pairing!

 … Or even set off on a day trip to wine country.